gdoumenc/coworks/README.rst

   :target: https://coworks.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

-Restful Microservice Framework on AWS based on Lambda, AWS Step Function and API Gateway products using Chalice microframework.
+CoWorks is a Restful Microservice Framework on AWS based on Lambda, AWS Step Function and API Gateway products using Chalice microframework.

 Each microservice is a small web application on the serverless Lambda product and offering restfull API interface for use and a web dashboard for administration.